-We also didn’t like the fact that there are some annoying distractions in the writing environment.
+I also didn’t like the fact that there are some annoying distractions in the writing environment.
 For example, you can see a weird pane that you don’t know its use shown under the text of your chapters.
 But the app already provides you with a note tab, so it’s a bit unclear why the developer put this pane in this area.
 Is it there to make outlines of the chapter and use it while writing?
-We simply don’t know, all we know is that it does more harm than good.
+I simply don’t know, all I know is that it does more harm than good.

 2. Too Basic and Too Complicated at The Same Time